rohitravirane/ytscraper/README.md

 # ytscraper
-YTScraper is a command line tool
+YTScraper is a command line tool helps you to scrap video information, comments and more